 Take Them on an Adventure

 Just because they are older doesn’t mean that grandparents don’t like to have fun just like you!
-Plan an adventure to one of your favorite places, whether it be the movie theater, a museum, a park or a zoo.
+Check covid safety regulations and plan an adventure to one of your favorite places.

 Help Them with Their Everyday Chores

 Who wouldn’t love a little extra help around the house?
 Give back to your grandparents by helping them with chores.
 Parents can help make a list of appropriate tasks like watering plants, doing the dishes, washing the car and taking out the trash.

 Time goes fast and photos are a great way to solidify memories.
 If budgets allow, hire a professional photographer to do a grandparent-and-me photo session.
 Print up the photos and make your own frame as a great way to commemorate time together.

 There are few things more rewarding than volunteering.
 Make it extra special by volunteering together with grandparents.
 Find tasks that are appropriate to do together like sorting books, serving food at a shelter or creating cards for sick kids at the local children’s hospital.

 Pile up your favorite books and have your grandparents pick a few of their favorite classic children’s tales.
 If your kids are old enough, have them take turns reading with their grandparents.
 If they are too little to read, grandma and grandpa will still relish the cuddles that come with storytime.
 Or, if they can't read together in person, set time aside for a Facetime call so your kids can share their favorite stories.